rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscMutationHyperv.md

 - There is a single argument of type ExportHypervVirtualMachineInput.
 - Returns AsyncRequestStatus.
+### inplaceexportvirtualmachine
+In-place exports a virtual machine snapshot on the host

+Supported in v9.1+
+Overwrites the Hyperv virtual machine's configuration and virtual disks in-place based on the snapshot.
+The recovery process only transfers the changed blocks to the target host.

+- There is a single argument of type InplaceExportHypervVirtualMachineInput.
+- Returns AsyncRequestStatus.
 ### instantrecovervirtualmachinesnapshot
 Creates an instant recover request that restores a target VM from the given Rubrik-hosted-snapshot